List of Coronation Street characters introduced in 2014: Gemma Winter

 Gemma returns a few months later at the salon, stating that she has quit drug dealing and is wanting a job as a salon assistant.
 Kylie and her husband David Platt (Jack P. Shepherd) decide to hire her to get her to talk about Callum to convince people that he is still alive.
 Satisfied that she's talked about him enough they fire her from her new job the following day.
 She later goes to the kebab shop and meets Chesney Brown (Sam Aston).
 When she sticks up for Chesney after some men complain, she asks Chesney for a job at the kebab shop.
 She meets his boss Dev Alahan (Jimmi Harkishin) and he offers her a job, which she accepts.
 After she spends the night with Jason, he is cold towards her as it is his father Tony Stewart's (Terence Maynard) funeral.
 When she comes back round Eileen Grimshaw (Sue Cleaver) tells her that she is sorry for the way Jason treated her and decides to go to the funeral after Gemma tells her that she was in love with Callum; but he wouldn't look twice at her but still cares for him.

 In July 2016, Gemma is attacked in the kebab shop by fifteen-year-old thug Clayton Hibbs (Callum Harrison), who pushes her to the ground and knocks her unconscious.
 Kylie intervenes to save Gemma but she is fatally stabbed in the chest by Clayton.
 Kylie later dies in David's arms before an ambulance arrives.
 Gemma later prevents Norris Cole (Malcolm Hebden) being conned by Donna-Marie, a girl who Gemma recognises from her estate as a known con artist.
 After giving evidence at Clayton's, trial she becomes homeless as she is too scared to return home so Rita Tanner (Barbara Knox) lets her move in with her, which irritates Jenny Bradley (Sally Ann Matthews).
 After Rita begins to lose her memory, Gemma tries to prove that she has dementia to Jenny, but this causes a public argument in The Rovers and Rita being hospitalised after collapsing.
 In hospital, Gemma is present when Rita is diagnosed with a brain tumour, and told that she needs an operation to remove it, where the doctors will be able to identify whether the tumour is cancerous.

+In April 2024, it was announced that Danny Cunningham had joined the cast of Coronation Street as Gemma's father Denny Foreman.
+He made his first appearance on 29 April 2024.